Substance Impaired Driving

 Accreditation

-Research Review publications, videos and e-Learning modules have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 1 CME credit per learning hour for Continuing Professional Development (CPD) purposes.
+Research Review publications, videos and e-Learning modules have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 2 CME credits per learning hour for Continuing Professional Development (CPD) purposes.
 Please CLICK HERE to download RNZCGP Dashboard.

 Further information and resources